Hiroshi0916/Simple-Trello/README.md

 Compile and minify the application for production use.

+## 🏃‍♂️ Running the Express Server
+After installing all dependencies:

+1.Create a server directory at the root of your project.

+2.Inside the server directory, create an index.js file.

+3.Add a basic Express setup to index.js to run a server on port 9000.

+4.Start the server using the yarn server command.

 ## 🔧 Dependencies Used

 - **react-beautiful-dnd**: for drag and drop functionalities.
 - **uuid**: to generate unique IDs.
 - **typescript**: for static type checking.
+- **express**: For server-side functionality.
 (Consider adding descriptions for other major dependencies as well.)